nikasimovich/arts22/_agendas/week-9.md

 ### Wednesday, Asynchronous Meeting

 - Watch [Linked by Air Design Lecture](https://vimeo.com/87572284)
-- Use the class period to work indepdently
+- Use the class period to work independently
 - In your Slack channel, send me a question or update about your Fan Page by 5pm.
 I will get back to you later tonight.

 ### Homework
 - Fan Page is due on Monday

+---

 ### Monday, In Person